JansthcirlU/Writing/GeneticLegacyBook/Story/Characters/Joon-Ho_Lee.md

 ## Intro

-Joon-Ho Lee is a world-renowned surgeon who, together with his wife Angela, has launched the
+Joon-Ho Lee is a world-renowned surgeon who, together with his wife Angela, has launched the Wayne-Lee Foundation.

 ## Backstory